By: Allison Matthews-Wilson, LCSW, Susan Roman, RN, MPH, and Steven Rogers, MD

 Care coordinators work with the families to ensure adherence to discharge plans and to develop clinical care plans that identify key providers and supports to a family.
 Similar to complex medical care coordination, the program helps families create a comprehensive plan of care and will support a child, and their family, through treatment.
 Only through comprehensive care coordination will families of an affected child have hope of finding the path towards appropriate treatment.
 Treatment is the only way children and families will be able to turn their focus from mental illness to mental wellness.

-Supporting the development and sustainability of care coordination models for children with mental health issues must be made a priority by the health care industry as well as local, state and federal government policy makers.
+Supporting the development and sustainability of models that provide coordination of care for children with mental health issues must be made a priority by the health care industry as well as local, state and federal government policy makers.

 Connecticut Children’s Center for Care Coordination is a program of the Connecticut Children’s Office for Community Child Health.